STATEMENT OF COMPLIANCE WITH THE 2018 QCA CORPORATE GOVERNANCE CODE

 Shareholders are usually encouraged to attend the AGM at which the Group’s activities and results are considered, and questions answered by the Directors.
 However, given the ongoing COVID-19 pandemic and the associated UK Government measures, including restrictions on public gatherings, attendance was not permitted last year.
 Shareholders were, however, invited to submit questions by email to the Company prior to the AGM.

 General information about the Group is available here on www.gygplc.com, including an overview of activities of the Group.
 All recent Company announcements are also available on the Company’s website.

 The Company receives occasional feedback direct from investors, which is carefully considered by the Board, with appropriate action being taken where the Board believes it in the interests of shareholders to do so.
 None of the feedback received from investors has involved non-compliance with the QCA Code.

 The Company maintains a dedicated email address and telephone number which investors may use to contact the Company which, together with the Company’s address, are displayed here.
-Investors may also make contact requests through the Company’s Nominated Advisor, N+1 Singer.
+Investors may also make contact requests through the Company’s Nominated Advisor, Singer Capital Markets Advisory LLP.